ShvydanenkoOleksandr/Outpost_Odyssey_2d_game/README.md

-1. Names and matrikelnummer of all group members.
-Oleksandr Shvydanenko - k12148554
-2. Responsibilities of each group member
-Oleksandr created all the game mechanics and the game trailer
+Outpost Odyssey is a 2D top-down adventure game set in a magical winter village during the Christmas holidays.
+The player starts missions to help the villagers prepare for the celebrations by going through location exploration and light combat.
+The game features animated characters, enemies that react to the player's actions, and a shop where you can improve your skills.

-3. Overview of game controls (even if accessible within the in-game) WASD - movement.
+Overview of game controls:
+WASD - movement.
 Space - Attack.
 Shift - Dash.

-4. Any additional information important to run the game (e.g., if a certain screen resolution is assumed) The game was creted for FullHD resolution size.
+The game was creted for FullHD resolution size.
 Launched on Apple M1 pro(10 CPU, 16 GPU, 16GB unified memory) without any problems.

-5. Acknowledgment and list of all assets used in the game.
+Acknowledgment and list of all assets used in the game:
 YouTube tutorials about the implementation of some game mechanics.
 Unity 2D RPG course - https://www.gamedev.tv/courses/unity-2d-rpg-combat
 Assets: